housecurve/housecurve.github.io/docs/usage/connecting.md

 HouseCurve automatically detects and uses USB audio and analog (ex: [Lightning to 3.5mm adapter](https://www.apple.com/shop/product/MMX62AM/A/lightning-to-35mm-headphone-jack-adapter)) connections.
 Wired connections override wireless ones.

-## Externally played sweeps
+## External stimulus

-Use this method when direct connection isn't possible, or if wireless methods are not working.
-The audio system is responsible for playing the test signal and HouseCurve will listen for it when measure is tapped.
+With this method, the audio system is responsible for playing the test signal and HouseCurve will listen for it when measure is tapped.
+Use when direct connection is not possible, or if wireless methods are not working.

-The [test signal](../manual/file_formats.md#test-signal) can be downloaded by going to [Measure Setup](../manual/measure_setup.md) and changing the Stimulus Type to External Sine Sweep.
-The chirp and sweep [channel settings](../manual/measure_setup.md#chirp-and-sweep-channel) are used to generate the file.
+The [test signal](../manual/file_formats.md#test-signal) can be downloaded by going to [Measure Setup](../manual/measure_setup.md) of the sweep or realtime tools and enabling external stimulus.
+The [channel settings](../manual/measure_setup.md#chirp-and-sweep-channel) for the measurement tool are used to generate the file.
+Note - the realtime test signal is about one minute long, use looped playback if you need more.

-The file can be saved to any network drive visible to the iPhone/iPad (iCloud, Samba, etc).
+The test signal file can be saved to any network drive visible to the iPhone/iPad (iCloud, Samba, etc).
 Alternatively, you can save locally and share with text message, email, AirDrop, etc.

-HouseCurve must stay in the foreground when taking measurements.
-If you need to use your iPhone/iPad to trigger the playback of the test signal, put the player into single song repeat.
+HouseCurve must stay in the foreground when taking measurements (iOS restriction).
+If you need to use your iPhone/iPad to trigger audio system playback, use looped playback.
 You can then switch back to HouseCurve and capture measurements as needed.

+It is not possible to measure audio streamed from an app running on the same iOS device, ex: to adjust the Spotify equalizer.
+In this situation, use a separate iOS device running HouseCurve to measure.

-Note - External stimulus mode overrides any wireless or wired connection.
-The AirPlay button will be disabled.
+When external stimulus is enabled, wired connections are ignored and the AirPlay button will be disabled.

 ## HouseCurve on macOS